tubchild2/DND_obsidian_vault/Obsidian Vault/Worldbuilding/Things/Nethrium.md

 ![[Nethrium fragments.png]]
 # History
 - Can only be made by a [[Primordial]] at a weak spot in spacetime.
+It's important to note that [[Primordial]] entities will not attempt to exit the weak spot in spacetime unless it's already large and stable.
+Nethrium is only made when this process fails, so it cannot be farmed.
-- Typically found in avatars of [[Primordial]]s, as they directly physically connect the [[Primordial]] to the physical world.
-This loses its connection when the [[Primordial]]'s physical body is destroyed, or when the Nethrium looses its energy.
+- Can be found inside of Theophanous entities, as they connect a [[Primordial]] to the physical world, and is typically the chosen material for themselves due to it being remarkably strong and easily producible for them.
 # Physical Properties:
 - Appearance: solid black, with purple streaks through it.
 - Density: 3g / cm^3